It was 2:43 a.m. this morning when I finally pushed my baby out.

 She would make sure I was eating and drinking to keep my energy up - anticipating my needs before I even realized how thirsty or hungry I was.
 And she would do the same for my family so that I wouldn't be distracted worrying about them.
 She would push the hair out of my eyes so I could concentrate on the task at hand, maybe wipe my brow with a cool cloth.

 When things got tough and I cried out that I didn't want to do it anymore, she would look me in the eye and her belief in me would shine through and give me the strength to move forward.
 Her firm, yet gentle touch would ground and focus me.
 At the peak of the intensity, in the wee hours of the morning, when I finally pushed it out and cried, "I did it!!!
 I actually did it!!!" she would be there to nod and smile, celebrating with me and telling me, "I knew you could.
 Congratulations!"

-We provide services for prenatal classes or birth doulas in Calgary, Alberta and surrounding areas including, but not limited to: Airdrie, Chestermere, Cochrane, High River, Langdon, Okotoks & Strathmore.
+We provide services for prenatal classes, birth or postpartum doulas in Calgary, Alberta and surrounding areas including, but not limited to: Airdrie, Chestermere, Cochrane, High River, Langdon, Okotoks & Strathmore.
 Please ask if your location is not listed.